 Remove from oven and let cool at least 10 minutes, then slice and serve.

-This bread may be made one day in advance.
+- This bread may be made one day in advance of serving.